mus-ali1/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End
-A back-end framework for an e-commerce website, which uses NodeJS, Express &amp; Mysql to provide the back-end functionality for an internet retail company.
+A back-end framework for an e-commerce website, which uses NodeJS, Express &amp; Mysql to provide the back-end functionality.